jdawg3636/DawgTweaks/README.md

 # DawgTweaks
 A collection of small modifications for Minecraft.
-Built upon Minecraft Forge, Forge Mod Loader, and Minecraft Coder Pack (AKA Mod Coder Pack).
+Built upon Minecraft Forge.

 # Licence and Redistribution
 The project author reserves the right to revoke or modify this licence at any time, with or without notice.